Numidia: Numidian Apogee

-Marble with Punic inscription mentioning king Micipsa found in Iol.
+Marble with Punic inscription mentioning king Micipsa found in Caesarea.

 Under Masinissa and his son Micipsa, Numidia flourished.
 During this era of stability, Numidia advanced significantly.
 Settled agriculture expanded alongside traditional pastoralism, towns grew more urbanized, and trade flourished through access to former Carthaginian ports.
 The kingdom maintained Roman favor by supplying grain and military auxiliaries, including cavalry, infantry, and elephants.
 The Numidian kings tried to involve themselves in the Greek-dominated Hellenistic culture of the eastern Mediterranean.
 In their coin portraits, Masinissa and Micipsa often wore a diadem, a white ribbon tied around the head and recognized as a Hellenistic symbol of monarchy.
 They financed the construction of Greek-style buildings in their cities, and one of Masinissa's sons even competed in the Panathenaic Games.

 Politically, he engaged in the eastern Mediterranean, aiding Rome in the Macedonian Wars, sending troops to Greece, and supplying grain to Delos (which honored him).
 Dubious of his intentions in the aftermath of the Macedonian wars, Rome rejected his request to visit the Senate and make a sacrifice in the Capitol.
 Masinissa also maintained ties with Hellenistic monarchs such as Nicomedes II of Bithynia, while his sons received their education in Greece, probably Athens.

-Masinissa ruled for 55 years until his death in 148 BC, shortly before Rome’s destruction of Carthage in 146 BC.
+Masinissa ruled for 55 years until his death in 148 BC, shortly before Rome's destruction of Carthage in 146 BC.
 Micipsa succeeded him, reigning for another 30 years.
 The three sons of Massinissa jointly ruled Numidia, under Roman oversight.
 At the request of Masinissa, Scipio Aemilianus arranged a division of Masinissa's kingdom and inheritance.
 Micipsa managed the palace and the treasury in Cira, Gulussa was given command of the Numidian army and Mastanabal was appointed chief Judicial authority in the kingdom.
 On the death of his two brothers in 145 BC, Micipsa, finding himself sole heir to the kingdom of Massinissa, reigned in Cirta, with the help of his two sons Adherbal and Hiempsal I, and his nephew Jugurtha, son of his brother Manastabal.
 An ambitious Jugurtha proved to be a capable warrior in the Roman siege of Numantia in 134 BC.